BS MS Accounting: combined degree

 Frequently Asked Questions

 BS-MS in Accounting Curriculum

-You will complete the following curriculum requirements.
-Beginning with the seventh semester, you will complete LAW 6657 (fall) and ACCT 6606 (spring) in your senior year.
-The remaining courses are to be completed during your fifth year.
+In addition completing the undergraduate business and university core classes, you will complete the curriculum requirements listed below.
+Beginning with the seventh semester, you will also complete LAW 6657 (fall) and ACCT 6606 (spring) in your senior year.
+The remaining graduate courses are to be completed during your fifth year.
 Internships and work programs during the graduate portion of the program also are available.